elastic/e2e-testing/.ci/README.md

 export NODE_USER="centos"
 ```

-You can also use the build script to load the environment variables for one platform:
+Or, you can also use the build script to load the environment variables for one platform:

 ```shell
 # all possible platforms